Manchester City, Liverpool, Chelsea, Tottenham in Champions League draw: Who could English sides face?

 Four English teams will be in the draw for the Champions League group stages.
 Who could they face and when is it held?

-The annual draw for the group stages, which can play a major part in a club's fortunes in Europe, will take place this week after the final round of qualifiers are decided on Tuesday and Wednesday.
+The annual draw for the group stages, which can play a major part in a club's fortunes in Europe, will take place this week after the last remaining play-off round ties are decided on Wednesday.

 - UEFA postpones Champions League talks